 PROGRAM ELIGIBILITY

 The 2019 Large Commercial Program is currently being offered to EPE non-residential customer with a maximum demand that exceeds 100 kW at any one facility in Texas or a total demand of at least 250 kW at all facilities owned by the same customer (again, facilities must be located within EPE’s Texas service territory).
 Customers with a demand that does not exceed the 100 kW/250 kW minimum are eligible to participate in EPE’s Small Commercial Solutions Program.
-Customers who are in the K-12, higher education, or local government sectors are excluded from this Program and are asked to participate in the EPE SCORE Program instead.
+Customers who are in the public K-12, higher education, or local government sectors are excluded from this Program and are asked to participate in the EPE SCORE Program instead.

 A customer is defined by a single Tax ID number.
 Multiple locations of one organization are thereby considered a single customer, regardless of how many El Paso Electric account numbers they may have.
 For a specific facility to be eligible for financial incentives in the program, the facility must receive electric service from EPE, be located in EPE’s service territory, and pay into the EECRF.